Pinpoint a path to victory in the UnidentifiaBrawl Hearthstone Tavern Brawl

-This Brawl is reminiscent of the recent Party Portals!
-Brawl.
-Your only choice is to pick one of the Hearthstone classes.
-All ten are in play for you Demon Hunter mains.
-Once you choose your class, you’ll receive a deck of random cards.
-You get several copies of Unidentified Elixir, Unidentified Maul, and Unidentified Shield.
-The rest of your deck is some class cards and Neutral cards.
+The only choice you have to make in this what class to play.
+Once you choose your class, you’ll receive a deck of random cards, including several copies of Unidentified Elixir, Unidentified Maul, and Unidentified Shield.
+The rest of your deck is made up of random class cards and Neutral cards.
 You’ll see everything from Common cards to Legendary cards.
-It’s all random.

 How to win the UnidentifiaBrawl Tavern Brawl

 This is a random Brawl.
 There’s no getting around that.
 But while there are many random elements, there’s a bit of strategy that will help you get those wins.

 Like many Brawls, tempo is king here.
 You want to grab control of the board and maintain it with smart trades.
 A good board presence will make a Blessed Maul (give your minions +1 attack) or a Purifier’s Maul (give your minions Divine Shield) more powerful.
 Don’t be afraid to equip the Maul to clear an enemy minion even if you have no minions to buff — controlling the board is often worth more than those buffs.